ANDREA00-max/COVID_PNEUMONIA_DETECTION/README.md

 - RESNET TRAINING -

-- CAM FOR THE CLASS : viral, covid, normal
+- CAM FOR THE CLASSES : viral, covid, normal